bschreck/deep.sh/docs/comparison.rst

 Comparison
 ==========
-Xonsh is significantly different from most other shells or shell tools.
+Deepsh is significantly different from most other shells or shell tools.
 The following table lists built in features and capabilities that various tools may or may not share.

 .. list-table::